Adaptive partition Factor Analysis: Real data illustrations

 We model species presence or absence using the multivariate probit regression model,

 We set the hyperparameters governing \textit{a priori} the number of active common and specific factors to $\alpha^\eta=15$ and $\alpha^\varphi=15$ respectively.
 We run the Gibbs sampler for 10,000 iterations and use the last 5,000 to obtain posterior estimates.

-A posteriori, the estimated number of active factors are $\hat d=5$ and $\hat k=5$.
-Among all the possible aspects, it is interesting to focus on the interpretation of the main specific factors $\varphi_{i1}$.
-Notably, this factor takes non-zero values at a subset of locations, effectively grouping observations across multiple sites.
-This behavior aligns with the possibility of a partially-shared latent factor similarly to \citet{grabski2023bayesian}.
-Interestingly, a \emph{post-hoc} analysis of these locations, using a categorical covariate that describes habitat type (not used in the model fitting), revealed that these locations are predominantly urban.
+Five active factors were identified in both shared and specific components.
+Among the various aspects, we focus on interpreting the main specific factors, $\varphi_{i1}$.
+This factor takes non-zero values at a subset of locations, effectively grouping observations across multiple sites.
+This behavior aligns with the possibility of a partially-shared latent factor, similarly to \citet{grabski2023bayesian}.
+A \emph{post-hoc} analysis of these locations, using a categorical covariate that describes habitat type (not used in the model fitting), revealed that these locations are predominantly urban.
 Consistently with this, it is clear that the proposed method is able to find subject-specific factors associated with unobserved grouping variables.
 See the first panel of Figure \ref{fig:birds_habitat} where the specific factor matrix $\Phi$ is reported with the columns ordered by habitat type.
 Notably, this finding aligns with recent ornithological literature examining the impact of urbanization on bird interaction \citep{pena2023relationships}.
-Similar qualitative insights can be appreciated in the second panel of the same figure where the columns are ordered with the associated latitude value.
-Notably, both the first and fourth factors are strongly associated with latitude.
+Similar qualitative insights can be appreciated in the second panel of the same figure, where the columns are ordered by the associated latitude values.
+Interestingly, both the first and fourth factors are strongly associated with latitude.
+Uncertainty quantification for these figures is provided in the Supplementary Material.